freyam/freyam/README.md

 > I am most proud of the intro of the game.
 Do check it out!

+-   **GYSA (GIF Your Sorrows Away) ([`freyam/gif-your-sorrows-away `](https://github.com/freyam/gif-your-sorrows-away))** is a browser extension that displays adorable GIFs of cute animals on your screen at random.
+It's hosted on the Google Chrome Web Store!
+Link: https://chrome.google.com/webstore/detail/gif-your-sorrows-away/hepbomdbbmdmbdefdlkiadmapjclnfob

+> GYSA inspired me to create GoodBoy, the friendly little discord bot.

+-   **Raiders of Hamdan ([`freyam/raiders-of-hamdan`](https://github.com/freyam/raiders-of-hamdan)** tells the story of the indestructible kingdom of the Hamdan.
+In this CLI game, you play as the Ruler of the Electra Kingdom who is trying to bring down the legacy of Hamdan.

 <!-- -   **Bajaj the Realtor** ([`freyam/Bajaj-the-Realtor`](https://github.com/freyam/Bajaj-the-Realtor)) is a simple ML model that helps you find the best prices for your home. -->

 -   **Indiana Jones 1978** ([`freyam/indiana-jones-1978`](https://github.com/freyam/indiana-jones-1978)) is a 2D game inspired by the original Indiana Jones movie wherein Indiana Jones has to collect all the treasures while avoiding super fast AI-controlled enemies.